lekimlarra/react-cdk-base-project/README.md

 - A S3 bucket to host a public website
 - An API with lambdas for each endpoint
 - An API key to control the access and usage of your API
+- A configurable AWS budget to make sure you don't get a surprise big bill, in USD (this will trigger for the billing of the whole account, a filter by these resources is not yet done, although we recommend having different AWS accounts for different purposes)

 Soon:

-- A configurable AWS budget to make sure you don't get a surprise big bill
 - Cloudformation layer for caching
 - Route 53 domain url
 - HTTPS certificate